 Here are a few Local SEO tools that we use day in and day out.

 - Google My Business: Google My Business in the single most important platform for Local SEO, making it one of the most important platforms for SEO overall.
 And that importance is growing, according to the Local Search Ranking Factors study.
-The most recent version of the survey is here, with the top 15 factors for making it in the Local Pack shown in the image below.
+The top 15 factors for making it in the Local Pack from the most recent version of the survey are below.
 And for those just getting started with GMB, here is a free guide to Google My Business.

 How Do You Measure Both Local SEO and National SEO?